wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 ---
-title: Tanzu Observability by Wavefront SDKs
+title: Operations for Applications SDKs
 keywords: getting started
 tags: [getting started]
 sidebar: doc_sidebar
 permalink: wavefront_sdks.html
-summary: Learn about Tanzu Observability SDKs that enable applications to report metrics, histograms, and trace data.
+summary: Learn about SDKs that enable applications to report metrics, histograms, and trace data to VMware Aria Operations for Applications (previously known as Tanzu Observability by Wavefront).
 ---

-Tanzu Observability by Wavefront supports a suite of open source SDKs that developers can use to instrument applications for observability.
-The instrumented application collects and sends metrics, histograms, and/or trace data to Tanzu Observability for storage and visualization.
+Operations for Applications supports a suite of open source SDKs that developers can use to instrument applications for observability.
+The instrumented application collects and sends metrics, histograms, and/or trace data to Operations for Applications for storage and visualization.
 The SDKs are available for most popular programming languages, and are available in GitHub.

-Watch this video to listen to our co-founder Clement Pang talk about how Tanzu Observability by Wavefront expands application monitoring with its observability SDKs:
+Watch this video to listen to our co-founder Clement Pang talk about how Operations for Applications expands application monitoring with its observability SDKs:

 <p>
 <iframe id="kmsembed-1_obf0o1tx" width="700" height="285" src="https://vmwaretv.vmware.com/embed/secure/iframe/entryId/1_obf0o1tx/uiConfId/49694343/pbc/252649793/st/0" class="kmsembed" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" referrerPolicy="no-referrer-when-downgrade" frameborder="0" title="The Future of App Monitoring"></iframe>